 The Royal Gallery of Saint Hubert is a covered shopping complex in the heart of Brussels.
 It was one of the first shopping arcades to be built in Europe – it was built between 1846 and 1847.

+Between the cathedrals and the art galleries, you have to spice things up.
 Belgians are proud beer drinkers, and the beer culture in the city thrives.
-Stopping by the local pubs and breweries and sampling the best brews on tap is must do in Brussels.
+Stopping by the local pubs and breweries and sampling the best brews on tap is a must-do and arguably the most fun thing to do in Brussels.

 Even if you’re not normally a beer drinker, you’ll find a wide variety that caters to all different pallets and preferences.
 Discover what makes Belgium beer unique to other countries as you taste the varied and unique flavors.